mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 ### Filter Parameters

-The cache filter has one mandatory parameter - `storage` - and a few optional ones.
+The cache filter has no mandatory parameters but a range of optional ones.
 Note that it is advisable to specify `max_size` to prevent the cache from using up all memory there is, in case there is very litte overlap among the queries.

 #### `storage`